HackYourFuture-CPH/program/courses/Backend/databases/week1/assignment.md

 Write SQL queries to answer the following questions:

-1. Get all tasks assigned to a specific user (choose a username from the database)
-2. Find how many tasks each user is responsible for (show username and count)
-3. List all users who don't have any tasks assigned
+1. List all users who don't have any tasks assigned
-4. Find all tasks with a status of "Done"
+1. Find all tasks with a status of "Done"
-5. Find all overdue tasks (due_date is earlier than today)
+1. Find all overdue tasks (due_date is earlier than today)

 ## Part 3: Modifying the Database Schema

 Now let's modify our database structure to add more functionality:

-1. Add a new column called `priority` to the `task` table with possible values: 'Low', 'Medium', 'High'
+1. Add a new column called `priority` to the `task` table with possible values: 'Low', 'Medium', 'High'. 💡 Remember to provide default values.
 2. Update some existing tasks to have different priority values
 3. Create a new table called `category` with columns:
    - id (PRIMARY KEY)